Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organisation.

 Using an automated system to categorise suppliers and classify goods and services means that everybody in the procurement chain can find what they need, based on the right engagements with their required categories.

 These are quick wins.
 The long term benefits of unified supplier data across finance and procurement are also invaluable in terms of reduced overhead and efficiency.
-According to a recent report from strategic advisory company The Hackett Group, companies who reduce supplier numbers can focus greater resources on managing relationships, develop purchasing leverage and reduce the cost of ongoing monitoring.
+According to a report from strategic advisory company The Hackett Group, companies who reduce supplier numbers can focus greater resources on managing relationships, develop purchasing leverage and reduce the cost of ongoing monitoring.
 If a company distributes 80 percent of its annual spend across 20 percent of its suppliers, says Hackett, each procurement dollar represents $2.10 of spend reduction.

 Automation has the potential to deliver this level of ongoing savings in a way that penetrates the very heart of the business.
 It generates knowledge that informs negotiations with suppliers for better deals, helping to guard against price fluctuations and to model costs more accurately.
 And it can provide considerable improvements - as much as 65 percent - in the supplier accreditation process.
 For example, a typical business probably has numerous stationery suppliers in its database - even allowing for record duplication.
 These could be reduced and relationships with the selected few managed far more efficiently.